 Years Of Nagging Pain Gone Thanks To Robotic Hernia Surgery

 Not much stops Dorothy Bush.
-At 76, she works 6 to 8 hours a day on her blueberry farm in Pemberton, NJ.
+She works 6 to 8 hours a day on her blueberry farm in Pemberton, NJ.
 After enduring years of nagging pain and relentless acid reflux, Dorothy finally agreed to have her hernia repaired.
 To her surprise, the surgery she had avoided for years eliminated her pain in just one day.

 Thanks to advances in robotic surgical technology, Virtua surgeon Robert Perez, MD, repaired Dorothy’s hernia through small incisions using a high-definition video system and tiny wristed instruments that bend and rotate far greater than the human wrist.
 The robotic technique allows the surgeon to operate with enhanced vision, precision and control.